mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 |Doc or table to grant access to | `not required, leave it to empty`.|

 ### 4. Roll out to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-To know more about limited rollout,For more information, see [Staged rollout for Microsoft Graph connectors](staged-rollout-for-graph-connectors.md).
+To know more about limited rollout, see [Staged rollout for Microsoft Graph connectors](staged-rollout-for-graph-connectors.md).
 To create the connection for Coda, click **create** to publish your connection and index content from your Coda account.

 For other settings, like **Access permissions**, **Schema**, and **Crawl frequency**, we have default values based on what works best with Coda data.